-Eupoecilia ambiguella belongs to the Tortricidae or leaf-roller family.
-It is commonly known as the European grapevine or grape berry moth and is a known pest of grapevines in a number of countries across the temperate zones of the Palearctic and Indo-Oriental regions, between western Europe and Russia to Japan and also the USA, Canada, Mexico and Colombia (Meijerman and Ulenberg 2000; Frolov 2009).
+Eupoecilia ambiguella is commonly known as the European grapevine or grape berry moth and is a known pest of grapevines in a number of countries across the temperate zones of the Palearctic and Indo-Oriental regions, between western Europe and Russia to Japan and also the USA, Canada, Mexico and Colombia (Frolov 2009a; Meijerman and Ulenberg 2000c).
 They cause considerable losses in both quality and yield of grapevines in Germany (Ibrahim 2004).
-The Tortricidae family is of great economic importance, as the larvae of many species cause major damage to horticultural crops, including pome and stone fruits, citrus fruits, grapes, ornamental crops, tea, coffee, cereals and cotton (Meijerman and Ulenberg 2000).
-Leafroller moth larvae damage fruit by chewing large holes that usually cause fruit rot on a wide range of economic species (CABI 2009).

-The larvae of E. ambiguella attack a number of host plants, feeding on flower buds and fruits of grapes, buckthorn, viburnum, ivy, lilac, honeysuckle, Cornelian cherries, maple, and other arboreous and fruticose plants (HYPP Zoology 1997; Frolov 2009).
+The larvae of E. ambiguella attack a number of host plants, feeding on flower buds and fruits of buckthorn, Cornelian cherries, grapes, honeysuckle, ivy, lilac, maple, viburnum and other arboreous and fruticose plants (Frolov 2009a; INRA 1997).
 However, larvae seem rare on hosts other than grapes (Roehrich and Boller 1991).
-Although there are records of this pest in China (Frolov 2009), there are no records of this pest attacking grapes in China but it has been reported on table grapes in the former Union of Soviet Socialist Republics (USSR) (Frolov 2009) and Germany (Ibrahim 2004).
+Although there are records of this pest in China (Frolov 2009a), there are no records of this pest attacking grapes in China, but it has been reported on table grapes in the former Union of Soviet Socialist Republics (Frolov 2009a) and Germany (Ibrahim 2004).

-Eupoecilia ambiguella has four life stages: egg, larva, pupa and adult (HYPP Zoology 1997; Meijerman and Ulenberg 2000).
 Eupoecilia ambiguella adults are relatively small, about 10 mm long with a wingspan of 14-18 mm and with a greyish-brown head with yellow scales and yellow-brown hairs.
 The body is yellow and covered with shiny black scales.
-Mature larvae are 14 mm long (Frolov 2009).
+Mature larvae are 14 mm long (Frolov 2009a).

-There are two generations per year although a third generation is reported in Central Asia (Frolov 2009).
-First generation or spring adult moths emerge from over-wintering pupae, between spring to early summer, depending on the region and the climate (HYPP Zoology 1997; Frolov 2009).
-Mating occurs between midnight until early morning (Meijerman and Ulenberg 2000).
-First generation moths lay up to 100 eggs (Frolov 2009) on grape buds in humid sheltered sites on the grapevine, at a rate of one egg per bud (HYPP Zoology 1997).
-Eggs are laid in the afternoon and evening (Meijerman and Ulenberg 2000) and are slightly elliptical, light vellow and measure 0.8 mm in length (HYPP Zoology 1997).
+There are two generations per year although a third generation is reported in Central Asia (Frolov 2009a).
+First generation or spring adult moths emerge from over-wintering pupae, between spring to early summer, depending on the region and the climate (Frolov 2009a; INRA 1997).
+Mating occurs between midnight until early morning (Meijerman and Ulenberg 2000c).
+First generation moths lay up to 100 eggs (Frolov 2009a) on grape buds in humid sheltered sites on the grapevine, at a rate of one egg per bud (INRA 1997).
+Eggs are laid in the afternoon and evening (Meijerman and Ulenberg 2000c) and are slightly elliptical, light yellow and measure 0.8 mm in length (INRA 1997).
 First generation larvae emerge from eggs after 6-13 days.
-Emergence is dependent on temperature (13 days at 15°C, 6-7 days at 19-25°C) (Frolov 2009).
-Larvae are light gray turning dark red or pinkish with black heads and thoracic plate (HYPP Zoology 1997).
-They move about on the grapevine for a few minutes before joining 2-3 flower buds together with silk threads to form a web in which they feed (HYPP Zoology 1997).
-As the larvae feed on grape buds and flowers, webs can become dense, leading to the complete destruction of the buds (Frolov 2009).
-First generation larvae feed in the evening as well as early in the morning for 8-12 days (Meijerman and Ulenberg 2000; Ibrahim 2004).
-Mature larvae pupate on the dried remains of the damaged buds or on leaves, sprouts or in leaf folds (Frolov 2009).
-First generation larval development lasts 15-25 days from egg laying to pupation (Frolov 2009).
+Emergence is dependent on temperature (13 days at 15 °C, 6-7 days at 19- 25 °C) (Frolov 2009a).
+Larvae are light grey turning dark red or pinkish with black heads and thoracic plate (INRA 1997).
+They move about on the grapevine for a few minutes before joining 2-3 flower buds together with silk threads to form a web in which they feed (INRA 1997).
+As the larvae feed on grape buds and flowers, webs can become dense, leading to the complete destruction of the buds (Frolov 2009a).
+First generation larvae feed in the evening as well as early in the morning for 8-12 days (Ibrahim 2004; Meijerman and Ulenberg 2000c).
+Mature larvae pupate on the dried remains of the damaged buds or on leaves, sprouts or in leaf folds (Frolov 2009a).
+First generation larval development lasts 15-25 days from egg laying to pupation (Frolov 2009a).